rouatorjmen1/tunisian-hate-speech-pipeline/README.md

-# 🇹🇳 Tunisian Dialect Hate Speech and Abuse Detection Using TunBERT
+# Tunisian Dialect Hate Speech and Abuse Detection Using TunBERT
 This repository provides a comprehensive pipeline for detecting hate speech, abusive language, and neutral content in the Tunisian dialect.
-The approach leverages the pre-trained BERT-based language model AhmedBou/TuniBert, specifically adapted for the nuances of Tunisian Arabic.
+The approach leverages the pre-trained BERT-based language models, specifically adapted for the nuances of Tunisian dialect.

 This work replicates the experimental methodology detailed in the peer-reviewed publication: